see-for-yourself/bgdv-book/_posts/2024-11-08-chapter5_data-wrangling-pandas.md

 The Pandas `read_csv()` function can handle missing values such as empty strings between commas and replaces them with the value NaN.
 For non-standard representations such as "***", it will read in the value as a string, and the program will need to detect and handle them if necessary.

 Using quick and simple data visualization techniques can also reveal them.
 For example, the Pyplot function `plot(x, y)` will show gaps in a plotted line at the places where y has missing values.
 More involved data checking can be performed by writing custom scripts to detect missing or incomplete values that may potentially occur within a certain dataset.
-Once the missing values have been identified, there are _data imputation_ methods that can be applied, such as using simple interpolation or more sophisticated statistcal estimations.
+Once the missing values have been identified, there are _data imputation_ methods that can be applied, such as using simple interpolation or more sophisticated statistical estimations.

 Bad data often depends on the characteristics of a particular dataset.
-For instance, a sequence of cumulative values has to be monotonically increasing, and a bad value will violate this criterion.
+For instance, a sequence of cumulative values must be monotonically increasing, and a bad value will violate this criterion.
 Pandas Series has a property `is_monotonic_increasing` that checks this condition.
 Directly related to the cumulative values are the point values (which are just the differences between successive cumulative values), and the corresponding check is to test for negative values.
 This can be done in Pandas with the statement `any(series < 0)` that returns whether any element in the series is less than zero.

 Custom scripts can be written to detect the indices of the bad values, and each bad value can be replaced by a special placeholder value to mark these places; with Pandas the value `None` can be used.
-Another script can followed this to apply a data imputation technique to fill in the placeholder values.
+Another script can follow this to apply a data imputation technique to fill in the placeholder values.
 An example will be given in the next section.

 ## 5.2 Example: CSSE Covid-19 dataset

 Covid-19 data was collected by Johns Hopkins Center for Systems Science and Engineering (CSSE) [1] from January 2020 to March 2023, essentially during the period of global emergency [2].
 The dataset is available as CSV files that can be downloaded from the CSSE website [1].
-[Or from this books's supplementary material.]
+[Or from this book's supplementary material.]
 We will work with the files time_series_covid19_deaths_global.csv and time_series_covid19_confirmed_global.csv, from which we can extract the cumulative daily deaths and cases for the country US.

 These CSV files can be viewed in a text editor to familiarize ourselves with the row and column labels and the contents.
 We can use Pandas to read the CSV file for deaths, extract the data for US and save it out to a new CSV file.
 See the code is below.
 After reading in the CSV file as a DataFrame, we extract the data for the country 'US'.
 Next we use the `drop()` function to remove the columns that are no longer relevant.
 Then we create a new DataFrame with columns for the dates and for the corresponding values, and save it out to a CSV file.